 Advanced Opportunity Program (AOP) Awards.
 The purpose of AOP is to expand the number of minority/disadvantaged students who receive graduate degrees from UW-Whitewater.
-To be eligible for an AOP award, individuals must be (1) U.S. citizens or permanent residents at the time of application and (2) members of traditionally under-represented minority groups (African-American, Hispanic, American Indian/Alaskan Native or statutorily designated Southeast Asian) or nonminority/disadvantaged students.
+To be eligible for an AOP award, individuals must be (1) U.S. citizens or permanent residents at the time of application and (2) members of traditionally under-represented minority groups (African-American //spelling correction NE told be SG 2/21/08 ?>, Hispanic, American Indian/Alaskan Native or statutorily designated Southeast Asian) or nonminority/disadvantaged students.
 Individuals who are residents of the State of Wisconsin and members of the aforementioned minority groups are given highest priority for receiving AOP awards.

-The amount of a full AOP award for the 2005-2006 academic year was $7,000.
+The amount of a full AOP award for the 2012-2013 academic year was $8,400.
+For 2014-2015 the full amount is $9,000.
 The award amount for subsequent years is contingent upon funding being appropriated from the Wisconsin State Legislature, and is subject to change.
 Out-of-state students who receive AOP awards are also eligible for a remission of the nonresident portion of tuition costs for the time period of the award.